-The Fish Collection holds more than 60,000 lots estimated to contain greater than 1 million specimens.
+The Fish Collection holds more than 63,000 lots estimated to contain greater than 1 million specimens.
 More than 3/4 are from Texas freshwaters, representing 216 counties.
-Our complete collection's database is accessible via VertNet, GBIF, and FishNet2.
-All known state collection records (including those housed at other institutions) are available via our Fishes of Texas Project.
+Our complete collection's database is accessible via VertNet, GBIF, iDigBio, and FishNet2.
+Additionally, all known Texas collection records (including those based on specimens housed at other institutions) are available via our Fishes of Texas Project.

 The Herpetology Collection includes 100,000 specimens of amphibians and reptiles.
 The emphasis is on Texas, but coverage is worldwide: Africa, Mexico, Central America, South America, and Southeast Asia.
 A searchable database is available at VertNet.